Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 In email security, DCI provides critical protection against sophisticated threats:

-Attachment analysis examines email attachments at a structural level regardless of file type, identifying threats embedded within documents, images, or other seemingly innocuous files.
-According to recent Mimecast research, DCI technologies detected 47% more malicious attachments than traditional antivirus scanning.
+• Attachment analysis examines email attachments at a structural level regardless of file type, identifying threats embedded within documents, images, or other seemingly innocuous files.
+DCI technologies can detect more malicious attachments than traditional antivirus scanning.

-Content disarm and reconstruction (CDR) takes DCI a step further by not just detecting threats but actively removing them.
+• Content disarm and reconstruction (CDR) takes DCI a step further by not just detecting threats but actively removing them.
 This process deconstructs files, eliminates potentially dangerous elements, and rebuilds them as safe versions.
-Gartner’s 2024 Market Guide for Email Security notes that organizations implementing CDR technologies experienced 93% fewer successful malware infections via email.
+Organizations implementing CDR technologies can experience significant reductions in successful malware infections via email.

-Embedded URL inspection looks beyond simple domain reputation to analyze the actual structure and content of linked websites, identifying sophisticated phishing pages and redirect chains.
-This deep inspection of web content increased detection of advanced phishing sites by 61% according to recent IBM X-Force research.
+• Embedded URL inspection looks beyond simple domain reputation to analyze the actual structure and content of linked websites, identifying sophisticated phishing pages and redirect chains.
+This deep inspection of web content can increase detection of advanced phishing sites.

 Network Security Solutions